VigneshVSV/hololinked/README.md

 Each device or thing can be controlled systematically when their design in software is segregated into properties, actions and events.
 In object oriented terms:
 - the hardware is represented by a class
 - properties are validated get-set attributes of the class which may be used to model hardware settings, hold captured/computed data or generic network accessible quantities
-- actions are methods which issue commands like connect/disconnect, execute a control routine, start/stop measurement, or run arbitray python logic.
+- actions are methods which issue commands like connect/disconnect, execute a control routine, start/stop measurement, or run arbitray python logic
 - events can asynchronously communicate/push (arbitrary) data to a client (say, a GUI), like alarm messages, streaming measured quantities etc.

 The base class which enables this classification is the `Thing` class.
 Any class that inherits the `Thing` class can instantiate properties, actions and events which become visible to a client in this segragated manner.
 For example, consider an optical spectrometer, the following code is possible: